-The Olympus TP8 and the Sony EMC-TL3 telephone microphones very similar.
-They both come with a 5Ft cable that’s terminated, on one end, by TRS 3.5mm microphone plug.
+The Olympus TP8 and the Sony EMC-TL3 telephone microphones are very similar.
+Both come with a 5Ft cable that’s terminated, on one end, by TRS 3.5mm microphone plug.
 On the other end, you have electret microphones encased in a silicon rubber earbud to reduce contact noise.

 Because they are electret microphones, they require plug in power – you’ll need a voice recorder that outputs plug-in power, for instance the Sony ux560.
 They retail for less than $20 on Amazon!
-The Olympus is usually a few bucks cheaper than the Sony.
+And the Olympus TP8 is usually a few bucks cheaper than the Sony.